ryderwishart/register-analysis-greek/README.md

 I use `register-analysis.py` to analyze the register of XML texts in terms of their relative linguistic probabilities.

 TODO: add R scripts for correlation analysis, and instructions for contextual analysis.
+TODO: update python paths to be relative, and duplicate all dependencies, such as TF-IDF model

 ## Acknowledgements